 ||Submitting System-to-System for the following reasons: changes to financial award obligations; competing revisions; non-competitive administrative supplements; and NIH transfer requests.

 ||Submitting a proposal or receiving an award under a master agreement.

 After initiating a Proposal Development document please send an email to OSP with the assigned Proposal Number as well as pertinent details related to the upcoming proposal submission (e.g. solicitation, PI’s name, deadline date).

 Grants.gov (S2S) Proposals

 This system-to-system (S2S) application submission is only available for certain federal funding opportunities.
-The eligibility requirements are specified by each sponsoring agency.
-The S2S tab facilitates submission of certain federal proposals created in Proposal Development directly to Grants.gov.
+The S2S feature facilitates submission of certain federal proposals created in Proposal Development directly to Grants.gov.

-The S2S tab in KC provides a system-to-system connection between KC and Grants.gov.
-You can search for and select an eligible funding opportunity announcement via KC using an Opportunity ID or CFDA Number.
-When you select a funding opportunity, KC loads the S2S tab (in KC) with details and submission forms for that grant opportunity.
-KC will automatically run a validation check before the proposal is submitted to the Grants.gov website.
+The S2S suboption in KR provides a system-to-system connection between KR and Grants.gov.
+You can search for and select an eligible funding opportunity announcement via KR using an Opportunity ID or CFDA Number.
+When you select a funding opportunity, KR loads the S2S suboption (in KR) with details and submission forms for that grant opportunity.
+KR will automatically run a validation check before the proposal is submitted to the Grants.gov website.
 This validation process identifies errors and omissions in your application.
 You may also track your submission on the Submission Details tab within the S2S suboption in KR.
 If the proposal is successfully retrieved by Grants.gov, KR will pull in a zip file of the application forms from Grants.gov.